katur/blogsite/README.md

 #### Soon...
-- Routine update tasks (adding / editing / deleting posts) can be done by any of the listed authors on the project, to their own posts only.
+- Authors can add, edit, and delete their own posts through a custom interface.
+  They can set posts to be published in the future.
-  The forms for updating are pre-populated with the content.
+  When editing, the forms are pre-populated with previous content.
 - Pagination (show just 10 posts per page), and truncation in list view to 500 characters
 - Tags (django-taggit), and associated navigation by tag
+- Image uploading
 - Markdown extensions to insert and format images in posts
-- Image uploading
 - RSS
 - Commenting (disqus)